gravitational/teleport/rfd/0096-securing-docker-images.md

 Troubleshooting a distroless image is hard, as there are no tools baked into the image to aid in debugging a deployment.

-In addtion to the main distroless image sets, the `distroless` team also supplies a `debug`-tagged image that includes `busybox` (that is, a basic shell and some utilities).
+In addition to the main distroless image sets, the `distroless` team also supplies a `debug`-tagged image that includes `busybox` (that is, a basic shell and some utilities).
 In order to provide tooling for troubleshooting a Teleport installation, we will create a parallel `teleport-debug` image, based on a distroless `debug` image.